-Sector Plan A brief description and overview Spatial Development The MLM has adopted the SDF in 2007 and reviewed during 2014/15 financial year with the help of the National Framework (SDF) Department of Rural Development and Land Reform so that it can meet the required standard.
-An Spatial Development Framework (SDF) is a framework that seeks to guide overall spatial distribution of current and desirable land uses within a municipality in order to give effect to the vision, goals and objectives of the municipal IDP.
+Sector Plan A brief description and overview Spatial Development The MLM has adopted the SDF in 2007 and reviewed during 2014/15 financial year with the help of the National Framework (SDF) Department of Rural Development and Land Reform so that it can meet the required standard.An Spatial Development Framework (SDF) is a framework that seeks to guide overall spatial distribution of current and desirable land uses within a municipality in order to give effect to the vision, goals and objectives of the municipal IDP.
 The aims of a spatial development framework are to promote sustainable functional and integrated human settlements, maximise resource efficiency, and enhance regional identity and unique character of a place The contents of the SDF are guided by the Local Government Municipal Systems Act (no 32 of 2000) and the Local Government: Municipal Planning and Performance Regulations (2001).
 Land Use Guided by the SDF, the Land Use Management Scheme (LUMS) was developed and adopted in 2008.
 The main Management Scheme orientation of the scheme is to provide mechanism for the control of land use and ensure that development takes (LUMS) place in a coordinated manner.
 The LUMS set out to address spatial challenges identified in the analysis phase and inherited from the apartheid legacy.
-Jane Furse Precinct Plan develop a set of guidelines which can and will be used to direct development within the defined area, the Jane Furse node in particular Vergelegen farm.
+Jane Furse Precinct The Jane Furse Precinct plan was noted by council during the 2009/10 financial year .The focus of the plan was to Plan develop a set of guidelines which can and will be used to direct development within the defined area, the Jane Furse node in particular Vergelegen farm.
 As the growth point of the MLM and SDM the node is currently not developed in a manner that supports most of the characteristics of an ideal growth point node.
 The plan undertakes precinct analysis/study of the defined area and highlight catalytic public sector LED projects that are required to contribute to the development of the node.